 Merriam-Webster dictionary defines the constellation as “a group of stars that forms a particular shape in the sky and has been given a name” or “any of 88 arbitrary configurations of stars or an area of the celestial sphere covering any of these configurations.”

 Britannica defines the term, as used in astronomy, as “any of certain groupings of stars that were imagined – at least by those who named them – to form conspicuous configurations of objects or creatures in the sky.”

+In ancient times, observers saw distinctive, identifiable patterns of stars in the night sky, now called asterisms, and made up different kinds of stories that they associated with them.
 Orion, the Hunter and Taurus, the Bull, for instance, were known to many cultures since antiquity and associated with a number of different legends.
-Once the first astronomers started creating star maps, the most familiar asterisms were included in the maps to become the first constellations.
+Once the first astronomers started creating star maps, the most familiar asterisms were included in the maps and became the first constellations.

 The word constellation is derived from the Latin constellātiō, which can be translated as “set with stars.”
-The term comes from astrology, and was first used for asterisms that were believed to exert influence, as noted by Roman soldier and historian Ammianus Marcellinus in the 4th century.
+The term comes from astrology, and was first used for asterisms that were believed to exert astrological influence, as noted by Roman soldier and historian Ammianus Marcellinus in the 4th century.

 In the English language, the word was also initially used in astrology, from the 14th century onwards.
 It referred to conjunctions of planets.
 The term was not used in the modern sense – to refer to an area of the celestial sphere – until the mid-16th century.